 Did you know our general education courses transfer to all of Maryland's public four-year schools?
 This helps you reduce the time it takes to graduate from college.

 Why wait and pay the full price later at AACC or even pay significantly more at a four-year college?
 Submit your ECAP application form for each term to receive the 50 percent tuition discount.
-Learn about the cost savings you get from enrolling in a few ECAP courses and two years at AACC.

 More colleges and universities want to see college coursework prior to admission.